jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 It displays a central compact look at Fast, Fast List, Entry List and Daily List.
 When the screen height is small (e.g. an iPhone in landscape mode), the Entry List is not displayed.

-Each list:
+#### Each list:
 + Is sorted by descending date by default.
 + Can be sorted (descending and ascending) by tapping on the list headers.
 Tap again on a header to toggle the sort order.
-+ Include data from the last 10 days.
++ Include data from 3 days back.

 ### Fast
-The current fast.
+#### The current fast.
 I.e. The time since the most recent carb entry (per it's date/time) in the Health app.
 + All entered carb values are included (e.g. 0, 1, 10, 100).
 + It is displayed as a time (e.g. 14h 22m) and on a progress bar of 24 hours.

 ### Fast List
-A list of the longest fast ending on a date (e.g. it may start on a previous date).
+#### A list of the longest fast ending on a date (e.g. it may start on a previous date).
 For a date, it includes a search back through the previous date(s) until a carb entry is found.
 + A date column and fast column.
 When the screen height is small (e.g. an iPhone in landscape mode), a fast end column is displayed too.
 + Is sorted by descending date by default.
 + Can be sorted (descending and ascending) by tapping on the list headers.
 Tap again on a header to toggle the sort order.

 ### Entry List
-A list of the carbs entered on that date.
+#### A list of the carbs entered on that date.
 + A date column and carbs column.
 When the screen height is small (e.g. an iPhone in landscape mode), a fast column is displayed too.
 + Is sorted by descending date by default.
 + Can be sorted (descending and ascending) by tapping on the list headers.
 Tap again on a header to toggle the sort order.

 ### Daily List
-A list of the total carbs for that date.
+#### A list of the total carbs for that date.
 + A date column and carbs column.
 When the screen height is small (e.g. an iPhone in landscape mode), a day column is displayed too.
 + Is sorted by descending date by default.
 + Can be sorted (descending and ascending) by tapping on the list headers.
 Tap again on a header to toggle the sort order.

 ### All Lists
 + Can be sorted (descending and ascending) by tapping on the list headers.
 Tap again on a header to toggle the sort order.
-+ Include data from the last 100 days.
++ Include data from 7 days back.

 ### Fast Levels
 Are a visual aid to how you are doing with your fasts.
 The fast durations are displayed in the color noted below in Fast, Fast List and Entry List.